markowskijustin/markowskijustin/README.md

 # Hi there, my name's Justin 👋

-I'm an incoming Assistant Professor in the Division of Health Policy and Administration of the University of Illinois Chicago School of Public Health.
+I'm an incoming tenure-track Assistant Professor in the Division of Health Policy and Administration of the University of Illinois Chicago School of Public Health.
 I study the healthcare safety net, applying rigorous empirical methods to policy-relevant questions with the goal of improving health outcomes and reducing disparities.

 Here's a little bit about me: